sanjay900/home-assistant.io/source/_integrations/bosch_alarm.markdown

 ---

 The **Bosch Alarm Panel** {% term integration %} allows you to connect your [Bosch Alarm Panel](https://www.boschsecurity.com) to Home Assistant to control and monitor your Bosch Alarm Panel.

+## Data updates

+The Bosch Alarm Panel {% term integration %} fetches data from the device every 30 seconds.
+Newer devices have the possibility to {% term push %} data.
+At the start of the integration we check if your panel supports that, and fall back to {% term polling %} if it is unsupported.

 {% include integrations/config_flow.md %}